Monthly Archives: April 2007

 David Hume on Edwards I and II

-_Item_ Edward I’s firm line on multiculturalism: bq.
-The king, sensible that nothing kept alive the ideas of military valour and of ancient glory so much as the traditional poetry of the people, which, assisted by the power of music … Continue reading Continue reading
+Item Edward I’s firm line on multiculturalism: The king, sensible that nothing kept alive the ideas of military valour and of ancient glory so much as the traditional poetry of the people, which, assisted by the power of music and … Continue reading Continue reading

 Posted in Literature | 1 Comment